K0ppai/Dine-Spotter/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to give credit to the [opentable.com](https://www.opentable.com/) website for the designs and systems.
+I would like to give credit to the [opentable.com](https://www.opentable.com/) website for the designs and systems and the original author of the course [Laith Harb](https://github.com/harblaith7).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>